Skip to content

 • Integrity Measurement Architecture (IMA), a Linux kernel module used to maintain a measurement log of all executables

-In addition, Cosmian VM image contains the following software:
+To securely tie these components together, Cosmian VM image contains the following software:

 • cosmian_vm_agent: an agent running in the confidential VM to forward attestations, collaterals (e.g. root certificates) and measurement log